 One of the best food plants is stinging nettle.
 Other plants include: alyssum, aubretia, bramble, buddleia, candytuft, catmint, choisya, clover, columbine, cornflower, echinops, fleabane, foxglove, honeysuckle, honesty, sedum/ice plant, knapweeds, lady's smock, larkspur, lavender (in particular 'Munstead' and 'Hidcote'), lilac, marigold, marjoram, Michaelmas daisies, nicotiana, petunia, privet, red hot poker, scabious, Scotch thistle, sweet william, teasel, thyme, hebe, wild primrose and yarrow.

-If you've got a problem with large or small white butterflies, eating your brassicas, encourage blue tits to your garden with a nesting box.
+If you've got a problem with large or small white butterflies eating your brassicas, encourage blue tits to your garden with a nesting box.
 They'll clear all the caterpillars from your cabbages.
-Else look at the underside of the leaves and rub off the eggs, or pick off the caterpillars.
-Alternatively cover with fruit netting, preventing the adult female butterflies from laying.
+Else look at the underside of the leaves and rub off the eggs, or later in the year pick off the caterpillars.
+Alternatively, cover with fruit netting to prevent the adult female butterflies from laying.

 Top ten most frequently seen butterflies in the UK: